curityio/aws-authenticator/README.rst

 To create a new app in Amazon Cognito, follow `Amazon Docs <https://docs.aws.amazon.com/cognito/latest/developerguide/getting-started.html>`_.
 After you create the App, take note of the ``Client ID``, ``Secret key`` and ``Domain/Url``.
 These will be needed when configuring Curity.

 Amazon Cognito will also display the Authorization callback URL in the new app's configuration.
 This needs to match the yet-to-be-created Amazon Cognito authenticator instance in Curity.
-The default will not work, and, if used, will result in an error.
-This should be updated to some URL that follows the pattern ``$baseUrl/$authenticationEndpointPath/$githubAuthnticatorId/callback``, where each of these URI components has the following meaning:
+This should be updated to some URL that follows the pattern ``$baseUrl/$authenticationEndpointPath/$awsAuthnticatorId/callback``, where each of these URI components has the following meaning:

 ============================== =========================================================================================
 URI Component                  Meaning